This story was originally published and last updated .

 Android 11 can automatically revoke permissions from unused apps

-Android 11 DP3 adds new sensitivity options for gesture navigation
+Android 11 DP3 adds independent left and right sensitivity options for gesture navigation

 Android 11 DP4 drops gesture to bring back cleared apps in Recents